status-im/feature-specs/content/raw/chat/activity_center.md

 ### General

-* The Activity Center MUST support filtering by 4 categories: "All", "Mentions", "Replies", "Contact Requests"
+* The Activity Center MUST support filtering by 5 categories: "All", "Mentions", "Replies", "Contact Requests", "Identity Checks"
 * The Activity Center MAY contain the following type of items:
     * contact request
     * mention in a community